dcunited001/dcunited001.github.io/_drafts/when-ai-has-a-come-to-jesus-moment-in-a-violently-antireligious-world.md

 ---
 title: "IBM Watson, Do You Have a Moment to Hear the Good News?"
 categories: "blog"
-tags: "religion censorship philosophy politics"
+tags: "religion censorship philosophy politics communism"
 headline: "When AI Has That Come-To-Jesus Moment In A Violently Antireligious Communist Movement"
 author:
   name: "David Conner"